Surface singularities and planar contact structures: Introduction and background

-As a corollary of the proof, we obtain the following; we say that a singularity is planar if the canonical contact structure on its link is planar. \begin{cor} There can be no strong symplectic cobordism from a non-planar normal surface singularity to a planar one.
-In particular, a planar normal surface singularity cannot be deformed to one where the link is not planar. \end{cor} This corollary goes in the direction of arguing that there can be no Weinstein cobordism from a non-planar contact structure to a planar one, or, more generally, that the support genus is non-increasing under symplectic cobordisms.
+As a corollary of the proof of Theorem~\ref{sing2}, we obtain the following; we say that a singularity is planar if the canonical contact structure on its link is planar. \begin{cor} There can be no strong symplectic cobordism from a non-planar normal surface singularity to a planar one.
+In particular, a planar normal surface singularity cannot be deformed to one whose link is not planar. \end{cor} This corollary goes in the direction of arguing that there can be no Weinstein cobordism from a non-planar contact structure to a planar one, or, more generally, that the support genus is non-decreasing under symplectic cobordisms.

 For general planar contact manifolds, we show that a contact structure given by a plumbing graph with a bad vertex cannot be planar if the vertices adjacent to the bad one have weight $-2$ or $-3$, as in conditions~\eqref{bad-form}.